thanpolas/async-throttled-queue/README.md

 Unlike the `throttle` functions of popular libraries like lodash and underscore, `throttled-queue` will not prevent any executions.
 Instead, every execution is placed into a queue, which will be drained at the desired rate limit.

+## What is new

+With the fork of 2025, the following new features were added:

-A new `dispose()` method has been added to the `throttle` instance, which will clear the queue and stop any further executions.
+1. A new `dispose()` method has been added to the `throttle` instance, which will clear the queue, delete all pending `setTimeout` commands and stop any further executions.
+2. On each queue instance, three properties were added:
+    - `length`: The total number of running functions.
+    - `queue`: The total number of queued (throttled) functions.
+    - `total`: The total number of running + queued.

 ### Usage